SmarterTravel sheds HopJump name, begins a new journey with $9.5M round – TechCrunch

 “The travel consumer is changing how they absorb information,” Staab said.
 “The consumer is coming to us instead of visiting 20 websites before they book.
 Before, you might have combed through reviews, but now you just want an expert to tell you, and that is what we are.”

-HopJump was started in 2018 by Staab as a digital marketing agency helping big brands with user acquisition campaigns.
+HopJump was co-founded in 2018 by Staab as a digital marketing agency helping big brands with user acquisition campaigns.
 As it was building up to an initial public offering, Staab said the company wanted to move into building its own brand and saw an opportunity in travel, which accounts for a big market — 10% of global gross domestic product, he added.

 The company went on to provide hotel discount travel prices to consumers but found it to be challenging.
 There are a lot of nuances and different approaches for offering four-star hotel rooms for two-star prices and bundling tactics, Staab explained.